Last Updated: June 3, 2026

 Enter duration and/or work estimates for all the detailed tasks in your Master Project.
 Consider entering PERT estimates and the calculated duration in the duration field if you enter duration estimates.

-When Finished with the Exercise
+When Finished with Exercise 6.4

-Exercise 5: Define Resources (30 minutes)
+Exercise 6.5: Define Resources (30 minutes)

 There are three types of resources in Microsoft Project.